CamerAllan/BookingGo-Technical-Challenge-2018/part1/readme.md

 ## Description

-Here I used `Minimist` to help process command line arguments.
-This program aggregates data from all three suppliers, and supports filtering the number of passengers through an optional argument.
+Here I used `minimist` to help process command line arguments.
+This program aggregates data from all three suppliers and also supports filtering the number of passengers through an optional argument.

 ## Installation